hackclub/hackclub/workshops/seven_segment_display/README.md

 ---
 name: 'Electronic Dice'
-description: 'Create an electronic dice using 7 segment LED display for your next board game'
+description: 'Create an electronic dice using a Seven segment LED display for your next board game'
 author: '@giridhar7632'
 ---

-# Rolling Dice using Arduino and 7 Segment Display
+# Electronic Dice using an Arduino and a Seven Segment Display

 Have you ever made a dice using electronics?
 This workshop will create a virtual dice that displays a random number between 1 and 6.
-You can use your project for your next board game.
+You can use this project for your next board game.

-We will learn about the 7 Segment Display and see how the Arduino 7 Segment Display Interface works.
+We will learn about the a Seven Segment Display Interface works.

 Here you can find the whole working model.